pgrm/pgrm.github.io/_posts/2015/2015-05-25-how-to-write-typescript-definition-files.markdown

        drawnItems.addLayer(layer);
     });

 We still need to check strings and cast variables, but I think it is better to understand the library now.
+You can see the final code, to compare, here: https://gist.github.com/pgrm/2b9e25ebe3a53188135d#file-leaflet-draw-d-ts

 # Final words